 5. Remove all carpet or wood flooring.
 Cut carpet and pad with a utility knife and roll up to remove.
 Cut carpet ins trips no wider than 4 feet to make rolling and carrying easier.
-Wet carpet is extremely heavy.
+The wet carpet is extremely heavy.

 6. Pry up wood flooring with crowbar and hammer.
 Remove wood subfloor if present.

-7. Remove any remaining standing water from floors with wet/dry vacuum.
+7. Remove any remaining standing water from floors with a wet/dry vacuum.

-9. Remove all switch plate covers below chalk line.
+9. Remove all switch plate covers below the chalk line.

 15. You may want to rinse off remaining wood framing and floors with a hose to remove debris or visible mold.
 Be careful not to get any remaining drywall wet.